Make Voxtype Work Like Typeless on Linux

 # Show notification with transcribed text after transcription completes

-on_transcription = true
+on_transcription = false

 # [text]